-If you’re like most people, you probably don’t take very good care of your spine.
-As the years add up, this lack of care can lead to pain and put you at risk for serious complications.
+As the years add up, a lack of care for your spine can lead to pain and put you at risk for serious complications.

-To help alleviate your discomfort and prevent future injuries, try making these three spinal indulgences part of your daily routine:
+To help alleviate your discomfort and prevent future injuries, make these 3 spinal indulgences part of your daily routine:

 1. Take a walk

-Walking provides numerous benefits to your spine.
-For example, a daily walk strengthens the core muscles that support your spine, nourishes your spine by spurring healing nutrients to the area, improves your overall flexibility, and reinforces the bone structure of your spine.
+Low-impact aerobic exercise], like walking, provide numerous benefits for your spine.
+For example, a daily walk strengthens the core muscles that support your spine, nourishes your spine by spurring healing nutrients and oxygen to the area, improves your overall flexibility, and reinforces the bone structure of your spine.

 2. Follow a healthy diet

-You may not realize it, but the food you eat every day plays a significant role in relation to the overall health of your spine.
-To indulge your spine, try to limit yourself to foods you would find in nature—vegetables, fruits, meats, whole grains, and legumes.
+You may not realize it, but the food you eat every day plays a significant role in determining the overall health of your spine.
+To indulge your spine, try to limit yourself to foods found in nature—vegetables, fruits, meats, whole grains, and legumes.
 It’s a good idea to eliminate processed foods from your diet, and also to limit your intake of sugary drinks such as soda or lemonade.

-The above three spinal indulgences may seem like small changes to your daily routine, but over time they can add up to meaningful relief.
+The above 3 spinal indulgences may seem like small changes to your daily routine, but over time they can add up to meaningful relief.